sgtz/FSharp.Control.JSoftware/README.md

 #Architecture

 You might want to migrate to a J based RESTful approach in time, or your REST layer might make those SQL / stored procedure-esque requests via the JD connector and you could leave it as is.
-In this context the use case is indistinguishable from any other database -> SQL or stored procedure idiom, except you've got a very capable analytics language to express your ideas in.
+In this context the use case is indistinguishabl from any other database SQL or stored procedure idiom, except you've got a very capable analytics language to express your ideas in.

 #Licence